biogeospatial/Biodiverse_publication_list/macOS_Source_Installation.md

    cpanm Task::Biodiverse::NoGUI
    ```
 # Building a dmg image
-To build a dmg image for easy distribution a binary version of Biodiverse follow the steps below.
+To build a dmg image for easy distribution of a binary version of Biodiverse follow the steps below.

 1. Clone the Biodiverse git repository at the top level of you home directory:
    ```sh